MusicalCreeper01/Edison-OLED-Wifi-Scanner/README.md

 This is intended for use with the Intel Edison and the Sparkfun OLED block (https://www.sparkfun.com/products/13035), although I daresay it could easily be adapted to run on other Linux-based SoCs, and to work with other displays.

 Once you run the program it will take a few seconds to scan the nearby accesses points, and then it will display them on the screen.
 You can use up A and B to scroll through the scanned WiFi access points, and joystick select to re-scan.

+#Credits

+The contents of the sparkfun folder is created by Sparkfun, with a few modifications by me to fix some errors.

+Original libraries from Sparkfun can be found here: https://github.com/sparkfun/Edison_OLED_Block/tree/master/Firmware/pong